 Ru: In Vietnamese it means lullaby; in French it is a small stream, but also signifies a flow - of tears, blood, money.
 Kim Thúy's Ru is literature at its most crystalline: the flow of a life on the tides of unrest and on to more peaceful waters.
 In vignettes of exquisite clarity, sharp observation and sly wit, we are carried along on an unforgettable journey from a palatial residence in Saigon to a crowded and muddy Malaysian refugee camp, and onward to a new life in Quebec.
 There, the young girl feels the embrace of a new community, and revels in the chance to be part of the American Dream.

 As an adult, the waters become rough again: now a mother of two, she must learn to shape her love around the younger boy's autism.
 Moving seamlessly from past to present, from history to memory and back again, Ru is a book that celebrates life in all its wonder: its moments of beauty and sensuality, brutality and sorrow, comfort and comedy.

 Kim Thúy has worked as a seamstress, interpreter, lawyer and restaurant owner.
+In 2010 Thúy won the Governor General's Award for French language fiction.
 She currently lives in Montreal where she devotes herself to writing.

 'Kim Thúy writes with equal delicacy and candor about a childhood marked by horrifying brutality, and the pleasures of ordinary peace.
 A brave and moving book, bringing lucid insight both to the costs of violence, and elusive processes of psychic survival.', Eva Hoffman